Flash Gordon (film): Reboot

 Since 2014, a new Flash Gordon film has been in the works.
 20th Century Fox hired JD Payne and Patrick McKay as screenwriters, while Matthew Vaughn was in talks to direct.
 Mark Protosevich was hired to rewrite the film's script in January 2016.
 In October 2018, Overlord director Julius Avery was reportedly recruited as director.

 An animated film was under development at Disney/Fox with Thor: Ragnarok director Taika Waititi writing and directing.
-In August 2019, the animated film was canceled, but in July 2021, the film was revived with the plan to make it live-action.
+In August 2019, the animated film was cancelled, but in July 2021, the film was revived with the plan to make it live-action.